 MRC-University of Glasgow Centre for Virus Research (CVR)

 MRC Human Genetics Unit (University of Edinburgh)

-NETWORKING: in addition to the excellent science, NGS 2017 Glasgow will allow delegates to interact with each other during networking events.
-These networking opportunities will include:
+NETWORKING: in addition to the excellent science, NGS 2017 Glasgow allowed delegates to interact with each other during networking events.
+These networking opportunities included:

 – Introductory networking session on Day 1